Pokémon Mystery Dungeon

-is a spin-off video game series from the main Pokémon series developed by Spike Chunsoft (formerly Chunsoft).
+is a spin-off video game series from the main Pokémon series developed by Chunsoft.
 The games feature the fictional creatures called Pokémon who have the ability to speak human language navigating through a randomly generated dungeon using turn-based moves, common to Mystery Dungeon games.
 As of March 2020, there have been eleven games across five platforms, as well as several manga adaptations and animated specials.

 These games are based in dungeons (“mystery dungeons”) where a floor map is randomly generated.
 In the dungeons, players fight other Pokémon while obtaining items and finding stairs to the next floor, exiting the dungeon after a fixed number of floors.
 Across all installments, the series has sold over million copies.

 Gameplay

 Although there are different features in each of the titles, the major aspects of gameplay in each title are the same.
 It is also generally seen as an easier edition of the other Mystery Dungeon games.

 The player assumes the role of a Pokémon that was transformed from a human, found by the player's Pokémon partner in the start of the game.
 Before the game starts, the player will need to go through a personality test; this will decide which Pokémon the player is in the game with the exception of the WiiWare games and Pokémon Mystery Dungeon: Gates to Infinity, where the player may choose their starter.
 In Pokémon Super Mystery Dungeon and Pokémon Mystery Dungeon: Rescue Team DX, one can choose a Pokemon to be after the personality test.

 Gameplay is based on a classic roguelike game, with the player navigating the randomly generated dungeon with their Pokémon team.
 Movement and actions are turn-based; the player can use basic attacks, Pokémon moves, and items.
 The game starts with one partner Pokémon, but the player can recruit other Pokémon that they meet in the dungeon into their team soon after the first mission.